Academic Assistance Center

 K-State Student Union, Ground Floor

 The Office of Student Activities and Services helps students identify campus activities and avenues of campus and community involvement.
-The office houses the Student Governing Association, Student Judicial System, Student Legal Services, Consumer and Tenant Affairs, K-State HD, and the Student Organization Budget Office.
+The office houses the Student Governing Association, Student Judicial System, Student Legal Services, Off-campus Housing Support, and the Student Organization Budget Office.
 The office also assists individuals and groups who wish to organize and register their organization on the K-State campus and maintains the OrgSync website for student organizations and K-State.